Discover the Best of Wine Tourism in Peloponnese Wine Region

 White: Moschofilero, Assyrtiko, Chardonnay, Gewürztraminer, Robola

-The wines of Peloponnese are born in a combination of extensive vineyard areas and diverse grape varieties.
-Here are produced around 25% of P.D.O Greek wines, mostly by indigenous grapes.
+The wines of the Peloponnese wine region are born in a combination of extensive vineyard areas and diverse grape varieties.
+Here are produced around 25% of P.D.O Greek wines, are mostly by indigenous grapes.

-- The sweet wines of the Peloponnese are appreciated worldwide, especially with the popular Mavrodaphne grapes of Patras.
-The P.D.O wines mature one year in oak barrels, at least, where they develop eccentric aromas of caramelized dark fruits and spices.
+• The sweet wines of the Peloponnese wine region are appreciated worldwide, especially with the popular Mavrodaphne grapes of Patras.
+The P.D.O wines mature for one year in oak barrels, at least, where they develop eccentric aromas of caramelized dark fruits and spices.

 Wineries to Visit in Peloponnese Wine Region

-Papantonis Winery is located close to the magnificent town of Argo and is the first winery that delivered the highest quality, sweet wine from the Agiorgitiko grape variety in 2002.
+Papantonis Winery is located close to the magnificent town of Argos in the Peloponnese wine region and is the first winery that delivered the highest quality, sweet wine from the Agiorgitiko grape variety in 2002.

 Join Antonis Papantonis and have a memorable wine experience at Papantoni Winery.
 Get a chance to pair up unique local food, served with Greek wines directly from the company’s assortment.

-If you would like to experience amazing wine pairing with the local cuisine of Nemea Region, which is the most popular DOP in Greece, Domaine Skoura is waiting for you.
+If you would like to experience amazing wine paired with the local cuisine of the Nemea Region in the Peloponnese wine region, which is the most popular DOP in Greece, Domaine Skoura is waiting for you.

-Read more about Wineries in Peloponnese to visit.
+Read more about Wineries in Peloponnese wine region to visit.

 Nafplio - A Beautiful City in Eastern Peloponnese

-This charming and romantic town locates in the Argolis region of the Peloponnese.
+This charming and romantic town locates in the Argolis region of the Peloponnese wine region.
 Between 1823 and 1834, the city was the first capital of the new Greek state.
 When visiting here, walk through the medieval Old Town, a neoclassical architecture with cobblestone allies.
-The weather generally assures sunny days and a mild climate, being a perfect time for relaxing in one of its two beaches.
+The weather generally assures sunny days and a mild climate, being a perfect time for relaxing on one of its two beaches.

 Ancient Theater of Epidaurus - A One-of-a-kind Ancient Greek Site

 Imagine a place where nature and culture form a perfect bond.
-Located in the city of Epidaurus, the Ancient Theater of Epidaurus is a must-visit spot in the Peloponnese.
-The theater is an open-air space with well-preserved acoustics and structure.
-The ancient theater dates around 330-340 BC, built to receive performances in honor of Asclepius, a medicine god.
+Located in the city of Epidaurus in the Peloponnese wine region, the Ancient Theater of Epidaurus is a must-visit spot in the Peloponnese.
+The theatre is an open-air space with well-preserved acoustics and structure.
+The ancient theatre dates around 330-340 BC, built to receive performances in honour of Asclepius, a medicine god.
 The 34 rows of seats spread through 34 blocks allowed 15 000 spectators to hear the presentations.
 When visiting Epidaurus, make sure to see this Greek masterpiece.

 Archaeological Site of Olympia - The Cradle of Western Society

 One might not imagine Greece without reminding of Olympia, the birthplace of the modern Olympic games.
-This locality is a UNESCO World Heritage, where the traditional games took place from 776 BC to 393 AC, once every four years.
-In the archeological site where the ancient would worship Zeus, the old Greek columns form a picturesque scenario for an unforgettable tour.
+This locality is a UNESCO World Heritage site, where the traditional games took place from 776 BC to 393 AC, once every four years.
+In the archaeological site where the ancient would worship Zeus, the old Greek columns form a picturesque scenario for an unforgettable tour.

 Hidden Gem - The Corinth Canal

-The Peloponnese is well known for its ancient history and natural wonders.
+The Peloponnese wine region is well known for its ancient history and natural wonders.
 Enjoy a great time exploring the peninsula, a place for great wine experiences and amazing discoveries.

 Kalamaris Waterfall - Peaceful Hidden Paradise

 For those who are siking new adventures, the 10-meter-high Kalamaris Waterfall is a piece of clear and refreshing water.
-Near the seaside town of Gialova, the wonderful landscape provides the best of fauna and flora.
+Near the seaside town of Gialova, in the Peloponnese wine region, the wonderful landscape provides the best fauna and flora.
 Narrow trails lead visitors through the jungle, accompanied by the quacking of frogs.
-This peaceful hidden paradise worth the visit.
+This peaceful hidden paradise is worth the visit.

 Diros Cave - The Underground Network of Caves

-The Diros Cave is a complex of underground caves in the city of Diros.
+The Diros Cave is a complex of underground caves in the city of Diros near the Peloponnese wine region.
 This exotic site is full of strangely shaped rock formations, such as stalactites and stalagmites.
 The low temperature and the curiosity of knowing what is beyond darkness give chills.
 The vast caverns are 15 km large, giving the tourist a 1,5 km illuminated route, stretched through several waterways.
 In the biggest cave called Vlychada is possible to have boat tours, making this experience even more engaging.

 Cave of The Lake

-Another famous cave in Greece is the Cave of the Lake, located near the city of Kalavryta.
+Another famous cave in Greece is the Cave of the Lake, located near the city of Kalavryta in the Peloponnese wine region.
 Here are amazing stalactic formations in wonderful galleries, something unique to see.
 Besides the different rock formations, a river runs through the cave on three levels, and in the summertime, the drying transforms the river into thirteen magnificent lakes.
-Diverse fossils attracted paleontological and archaeological interest over this cave.
-The impressive formations and the bright blue lakes add even more mystery to the multicolor chambers.
+Diverse fossils attracted paleontological and archaeological interest in this cave.
+The impressive formations and the bright blue lakes add even more mystery to the multicolour chambers.

 Taste the Mediterranean Cuisine in the Peloponnese

-Greek gastronomy provides a vast collection of flavors.
-The classic olive oil highlights the taste of fishes, vegetables, and meats.
-Paring local wines with traditional dishes create unique culinary moments.
+Greek gastronomy provides a vast collection of flavours.
+The classic olive oil highlights the taste of fish, vegetables, and meats.
+Paring local wines with traditional dishes creates unique culinary moments.

 Sfela - Original Greek Cheese

-Sfela is a traditional cheese from the Peloponnese, made from goat or sheep milk, or even a mixture of both.
+Sfela is a traditional cheese from the Peloponnese wine region, made from goat or sheep milk, or even a mixture of both.
 This semi-hard cheese gains small roles from the fermentation process, later being matured and stored in brine.
-The cattle that produce the milk for this cheese is traditionally from the Messinia and Lakonia regions.
+The cattle that produce the milk for this cheese are traditionally from the Messinia and Lakonia regions.
 Sfela combines ideally with meat or vegetables, and when paring with Peloponnesian wine becomes a tasty experience.

 Syglino - Try The Smoked Pork with Aromatic Sage from Mani

-This traditional cured pork dish is from the Mani region in the Peloponnese.
+This traditional cured pork dish is from the Mani region in the Peloponnese wine region.
 This smoky meat recipe uses different pork parts, such as the belly, shoulders, and legs.
-Unique flavors and aromas become noticeable when the pork gets seasoned in a smoking and salt-curing process.
-The main herb that gives Syglino a delicious taste in sage, usual in the Greek culinary.
-After smoked in the wood fire, the pork is chopped and cooked, later preserved in pork fat.
+Unique flavours and aromas become noticeable when the pork gets seasoned in a smoking and salt-curing process.
+The main herb that gives Syglino a delicious taste in sage, is usual in Greek cuisine.
+After smoking in the wood fire, the pork is chopped and cooked, later preserved in pork fat.

 Stafida Ilias - Corinthian Black Raisin

 The vineyards of the Corinthian region of Ilia produce more than great wines.
-This region also produces Stafida Ilias, a kind of raisin made from black dried grape berries.
+This region also produces Stafida Ilias, a kind of raisin made from black-dried grape berries.
 This delicacy dates back to the 14th century, born from ancient Greek cuisine.
 The harvest of these berries is generally in August, earlier than the wine grapes.
 After it, the process of drying can be both in the sun or shadow.
-Loved by a large public, the Stafida Ilias in widely exported, mainly for the European Union countries.
-Don’t forget to try it when visiting the region.
+Loved by a large public, the Stafida Ilias in widely exported, mainly to the European Union countries.
+Don't forget to try it when visiting the the Peloponnese wine region.